-Orthotopic liver transplantation encompasses the excision of the patient’s liver, along with the portal vein, hepatic artery and common bile duct and parts of the inferior and superior vena cava.
+Orthotopic liver transplantation encompasses the excision of the native liver, along with the portal vein, hepatic artery and common bile duct and parts of the inferior and superior vena cava.
 A donor liver is implanted at the same site and anastomosed to the different vessels and to the bile duct.
 Liver transplantation is becoming a common procedure for ESLD, and patients with hepatitis Cand alcoholic liver disease make the majority of liver transplants recipients.

 Epidemiology of ESLD

 Approximately, six thousand liver transplants are performed per year in the United States.
 In 2014, 7,200 liver transplants were performed in the united states with 330 of these involving livers from live patients.
 This number does not meet the current waiting list of 15,850 patients with ESLD who are candidates for liver transplantation.
 Currently, ESLD is reported to be responsible for 9.4 deaths per 100,000 persons but this is an under-estimation as cases with acute (fulminant) hepatitis are not included in this figure.
 The 5-year survival rate after liver transplantation is 72%.

 Indications for Liver Transplantation

 Malignancies of the liver or biliary system, idiopathic liver disease, autoimmune disease, primary biliary cirrhosis, and primary sclerosing cholangitis can also lead to ESLD, or be associated with liver cirrhosis and eventually necessitate a liver transplant.

 Less common causes of ESLD that could need a liver transplantation include inborn errors of metabolisms, acute liver failure, and the hepatitis B virus.